I often write about apps that make the leap from Windows or Mac to Linux, but it’s much rarer than I get to write about things the other way around.

 - See phone battery level on the desktop

-- Ring your phone to help finding it
+- Ring your phone to help find it

 - Control macOS volume from Android

-Sadly the rest of KDE Connect’s plethora of plugins, including clipboard sync and sending files from Android to mac, are either untested or unlikely to work — for now, anyhow.
+The rest of KDE Connect’s plethora of plugins are either untested or unlikely to work — for now, anyhow.

 You can download KDE Connect for mac today but you’ll have to be content to tussle with a nightly build that’s a bit buggy and a bit broken.